erdc/air-water-vv/2d/benchmarks/wavesloshing/README.rst

 This case tests the ability of PROTEUS to simulate the free-surface evolution.
 For more details, see runfiles or references.

+The python test file named ``test_wavesloshing.py`` is made up of two tests:
+* The first one is to know if the case can run.
+* The second test is to validate the results comparing them to the theory.
+For this case we will compare the numerical and theoretical position of the interface at the left boundary.
+One can run this test file typing ``py.test --boxed test_wavesloshing.py``.

 References
 ----------